 WOOSH [What’s that?!
 More time passing!]

 The dancer girl has wizened up (finally, amiright!).
-She invested in “Travel Blog Success” an online course and community that will help her little travel corner of the web not look like such a hot mess.
+She invested in the “Superstar Blogging” course by Nomadic Matt.
+This online course and community helped her little corner of the web not look like such a hot mess.
 She’s now the proud owner of a WordPress blog and a dot-com site.
 She knows elementary coding, and the basics of crafting readable, shareable content…sorta… She’s designed herself a sweet little brand identity that still allows her to talk about dance, take too many pictures of her coffee, and (occasionally) be melodramatic.
 She understands how bloggers make money, and their role in working with brands.
 She’s slowly stumbling through promoting herself on social media (but to be honest it still feels kinda weird.)

 The dancer girl is by no means an internet sensation (probably never will be, but that’s not her goal anymore!).
 However, she’s well on her way to becoming a respectable travel blogger (whatever the fuck that means).
-The supporting community of “Travel Blog Success” Bloggers agree!
+The supporting community of “Superstar Blogging” agree!
 (That’s right, Indian spam-bots be gone!
 She’s got REAL followers now…sorta.)

 So let’s not forget, that dumb dancer girl